w3c/csvw/csv-ld/mapping-frame-within-tabular-data-package.md

 > I took it as a strength that a metadata file would describe several CSV files, as that matched current usage.

-The [Tabular Data Package](http://dataprotocols.org/tabular-data-package/) spec, the renamed Simple Data Format, says:
+The [Tabular Data Package](http://dataprotocols.org/tabular-data-package/) spec, renamed from _Simple Data Format_, says:

 > Each \[CSV file in the data package\] MUST have an entry in the resources array in the datapackage.json file.